violetvee/violetvee.github.io/about.md

 # About
-Hi, I'm Violet - a final year mechatronic engineering student at UQ in Queensland, Australia.
-I'm currently taking ELEC4630, a computer vision and image processing course at UQ and this is a blog about my experiences taking the fast.ai course by Jeremy Howard as part of ELEC4630.
+Hi, I'm Violet - a final year mechatronic engineering student at The University of Queensland, Australia.
+I'm currently taking ELEC4630, a computer vision and image processing course at UQ and this is a blog about my experiences taking the fast.ai course by Jeremy Howard.